Technical Overview

 Single sign-on (SSO) eliminates the need for an administrator to re-enter their login credentials to gain access to the system.
 Enterprises want SSO not just because it streamlines the login process, making it more convenient for admins to authenticate, but also because it reduces the risk of account theft via keystroke loggers or interception as the login attempt traverses the network.

-Multiple-factor authentication (MFA) adds another layer of security to the login process, requiring that admin users retrieve a one-time code from either a key token or a challenge request on a separate device, neither of which would be in the possession of an intruder.
+Multiple-factor authentication (MFA) adds another layer of security to the login process.
+It requires that admin users retrieve a one-time code from either a key token or a challenge request on a separate device, neither of which would be in the possession of an intruder.

 Qumulo’s SSO solution integrates with Active Directory via Security Assertion Markup Language (SAML) 2.0.
 For MFA, customers can leverage any Identity Provider (IdP) that integrates with the AD domain registered on the cluster, including but not limited to OneLogin, Okta, Duo, and Azure AD.